-Autism recovery, how long is it going to take?
-This is a question that I frequently get from new biomedical parents.
-And it is certainly a doozy.
-For those of you who have been on this journey, you know what a loaded question it is.
+Is is important to understand that treatment for autism is a journey, not a destination.
+I often get the question, how long does autism recovery take?
+For those of you who have been on this journey, you know what a loaded question this is.
 Recovering your child takes everything you have and more.
-It takes years of strict dietary intervention, daily supplements and routine methylation support via methyl B12 injections.
+Treatment for autism takes years of strict dietary intervention, daily supplements and routine methylation support via methyl B12 injections.

 For those of us who have used biomedical treatment to support autism recovery, we know the incredible transformation that happens to our children over months and years.
 Recovery is a journey, not a destination.